CalculusGuy/cybersecurity-writeups/OverTheWire-Natas-Writeup.md

 * Browse directory listing

 **What I learned:**
-Hidden directories can often be enumerated directly.
+Hidden directories can often be discovered through enumeration.

 ---